GuiPimenta-Dev/lambda-forge-docs/docs/home/page6.md

 Note that the failure arises **after the deployment phase**, indicating that the Lambda functions have been successfully deployed.

 To address this issue, we need to set up the base URL specifically for the integration tests.
-Follow the guidelines provided in the [Retrieving the Base URL](article) article to retrieve the Base URL.
+Follow the guidelines provided in the [Retrieving Lambda Function Base URL](https://docs.lambda-forge.com/articles/page4") article to retrieve the Base URL.

 Having the BASE URL, it must then be incorporated into your `cdk.json` configuration file under the `base_url` key.
 This adjustment ensures that all integration tests can interact with the staging environment seamlessly for automated testing.